18 Sep 2014 by Olga Brighton

 Do you have the urge to visit Egypt?
 This country is a favourite destination for many tourists because of its rich history.
-Before you jet off to see the Pyramids, it’s well worthwhile familiarising yourself with the traditions and customs of this country:
+Before you jet off to see the Pyramids, it’s well worthwhile familiarising yourself with the customs, specialties, and traditions of Egypt.

 The Egyptians are one of the most accommodating people you’ll ever meet.
 The people of Egypt will go out of their way to help tourists.
 They are very proud of their heritage and won’t hesitate to answer your questions about their history and culture.

 Egyptian women are known to be more conservative when it comes to strangers.
 They may be uncomfortable to be approached when unaccompanied, so make sure to be courteous and respectful.